 KKU Hosts 3rd National Academic Conference to Build Strong Communities Through Social Innovation

-On 30 January 2026, Khon Kaen University (KKU), in collaboration with the National Institute of Development Administration (NIDA) and a network of governmental, private, and civil society partners, successfully organised the 3rd National Academic Conference.
-The event was held under the theme, “Social Innovation for Building Strong Communities: The Foundation of Thai Democratic Identity.”
+On 30 January 2026, Khon Kaen University (KKU), in collaboration with the National Institute of Development Administration (NIDA) and a network of governmental, private, and civil society partners, successfully organised the 3rd National Academic Conference under the theme “Social Innovation for Building Strong Communities: The Foundation of Thai Democratic Identity.”

 The conference was officially opened by Mr. Ekapong Musikacharoen, Director of Science, Research and Innovation Promotion and Utilization Division (TTC – Office of the Permanent Secretary for Higher Education, Science, Research and Innovation).
 He was joined by key participants, including Associate Professor Charnchai Panthongviriyakul, M.D., President of Khon Kaen University; Dr. Ampon Jindawattana, Secretary of the Committee on Public Health Affairs; Associate Professor Dr. Prapart Pintobtang, Senator; Professor Dr. Banjerd Singkaneti, Head of the Research Project; and representatives from academic institutions and network organisations across the country.
 The event saw a robust turnout at the Auditorium, Khon Kaen University Science Park.

-The conference was hosted as part of a research project financed by the National Research Council of Thailand (NRCT).
-This initiative aims to foster robust community development through participatory research, driving collaborative development between the public sector, the private sector, and academic networks.
-The ultimate goal is to address social inequality in Thailand and establish administrative mechanisms responsive to citizens’ needs.
+The conference was organised as part of a research project funded by the National Research Council of Thailand (NRCT).
+The initiative seeks to strengthen community development through participatory research, fostering collaboration among the public sector, private sector, and academic networks.
+Its overarching goal is to reduce social inequality and develop administrative mechanisms responsive to citizens’ needs.

 Mr. Ekapong Musikacharoen, Director of Science, Research and Innovation Promotion and Utilization Division, stated that this research project received High-Potential Research Group funding for the 2023 fiscal year from the NRCT, managed in cooperation with the National Science and Technology Development Agency (NSTDA).
 The project pursues four primary objectives: promoting and enhancing the capacity of Thai researchers to form strong research groups; generating and integrating knowledge to achieve tangible impacts nationwide; creating opportunities for research and its utilisation across academic, economic, social, and policy dimensions; and building national and international research networks.